-Even though cases are reducing, these are undoubtably stressful times for everyone.
-COVID-19 does not discriminate and has affected everyone in the country.
-However, for people with epilepsy, stress can lead to an increase in seizures.
-Therefore, it is important for you to mind your mental health and manage your stress in so far as possible.
+These continue to be very stressful times.
+For people with epilepsy stress can lead to an increase in seizures therefore, it is of the utmost importance for you to mind your mental health and manage your stress in so far as possible.
 Like epilepsy, stress is something that is very individual so what works for one, may not necessarily work for the other so try new things, occupy the mind as much as possible, binge on Netflix if you find it helps and remember we are all in this together and this will not last forever.

 Adult colouring books have become very popular in recent years as a way to manage stress & mental health however this free online resource applies mindfulness techniques as well.
 Click the link below to download your free booklet and get the pencils to work.